-To create VEECs for this activity, you can upload the activity using either a bulk upload form or the online user interface on the VEU Registry.
+To create VEECs in the VEU Registry, you can upload the activity using either bulk submissions completed through an Application Programming Interface (API) connector or activity submission form in the VEU Registry.
 Different upgrade types have different data input requirements.
 The user interface has been designed to accommodate all upgrade types, so it is important you input the correct data in the relevant field - you must also leave some fields blank.